Clontibret invasion: Incursion

 Clontibret is about one mile from the border between Northern Ireland and the Republic of Ireland, in the Republic.
 The incursion took place on the night of 7 August 1986.
 The number of loyalists that took part is uncertain.
 Initial police reports stated that about 150 took part.
 This figure was repeated by some news reports on the incident.
 One news report stated a figure of about 200, apparently based on estimates made by locals.
 The figure of 500 is often stated in secondary sources, based on the estimate that Peter Robinson gave speaking to a radio station from custody.
 Robinson, deputy leader of the Democratic Unionist Party and a sitting MP, was the most prominent figure involved.
 The extent of his involvement in planning the raid and leading the mob is unclear, though the incident has become very much associated with him.

 Many loyalists took cudgels with them.
 However, none are believed to have brought firearms.
 After reaching the village, the mob proceeded to damage property.
 They damaged cars, broke windows and lights and uprooted small trees.
 Anti-Agreement graffiti was sprayed throughout the village.
 Graffiti was sprayed on a wall which, unknown to the invaders, was the perimeter wall of a Protestant church.
 The iron gate of a school was ripped out and thrown onto the road.
 The village's unoccupied Garda station was attacked, with the Garda sign being stolen.

 With many wearing paramilitary uniforms, the loyalists marched up and down the village's main street in a military fashion.
-Two unarmed Gardaí arrived at this stage and were attacked by the mob.
+Two unarmed Gardaí (Frank Gallagher and Jim Curran) arrived at this stage and were attacked by the mob.
 The Gardaí were beaten up, with both of them later being sent to hospital.
-Armed Gardaí then arrived.
-Shots were fired into the air, causing the mob to disperse.
+Special Branch officers then arrived from Monaghan Town, armed with Uzi submachine guns.
+Warning shots were fired into the air, causing the mob to disperse.
 All of the invaders made it back over the border except Peter Robinson, who was arrested.
-It was suggested in one official report on the incident that Robinson may have deliberately held back to get himself arrested.
+Robinson later gave an interview to Downtown Radio asserting that he did not run away as he had not done anything wrong.

 The Royal Ulster Constabulary (RUC) had tipped off the Gardaí about a possible incursion in the area, assistance welcomed by authorities south of the border.

 Other loyalist shows of strength were planned for the same day.
 However, due to RUC activity, these were limited to the predominantly Catholic village of Swatragh in Northern Ireland, where a group of loyalists marched down the main street and caused property damage.